 There were two main sources of errors in the jet force measurements.
-One was the misalignment between the jet and the probe target, and the other was the friction between the steel rod and the probe assembly.
+One was the misalignment between the jet and the probe target.
+The other source was the friction between the steel rod and the probe assembly.
 The probe must be aligned exactly along the jet axis in order to register the maximum available jet force.
-In Trial 1, the alignment was done while the boiler was "cold" (i.e. before it was on oil) by bringing the probe target in direct contact with the sootblower nozzle and then withdrawing it to a set distance along the jet axis [4].
-Unfortunately, this method of alignment was not possible in other trials since the recovery boiler was in operation and "hot".
-The alignment was performed instead with the aid of a high-temperature infrared camera.
-The limited view of the camera, however, made the aligning procedure difficult, particularly when the probe target was placed near the sootblower nozzle, when its vibration became excessive.
+In Trial 1, the alignment was done when the boiler was "cold" (i.e., before it was on oil), while the probe target is brought into direct contact with the sootblower nozzle and then withdrawn to a set distance along the jet axis [4].

+Unfortunately, this method of alignment was not possible in other trials because the recovery boiler was in operation and hot.
+The alignment was instead performed with the aid of a high-temperature infrared camera.
+The limited view of the camera, however, made the aligning procedure difficult, particularly when the probe target was placed near the sootblower nozzle and its vibration became excessive.
 Repeated measurements were needed to minimize errors caused by misalignment.

 The effect of friction between the rod and the probe tube was determined by turning the adjusting screw on the probe assembly back and forth.
-When the probe was clean, the error caused by friction was found to be within ± 10

-N. When the probe was covered with a layer of deposit, the friction became large, substantially reducing the force transducer signal.
-When this happened, the probe was taken out of the boiler, cleaned and reused.
+When the probe was clean, the error caused by friction was found to be within $\pm 10$ N. When the probe was covered with a layer of deposit, the friction became large, substantially reducing the force transducer signal.
+When this happened, the probe was taken out of the boiler, cleaned, and reused.